 Rose Spinelli is the founder of The Crowdfundamentals, which provides experienced crowdfunding consulting.
 In 2014, Spinelli was awarded a place on the 100 Most Influential Thought Leaders in Crowdfunding Today.

 Spinelli’s advice for individuals learning how to start crowdfunding?
-Realize that the technology is a tool that must be mastered.
+Realize that you should master the tool of technology.
 Then pull out all the stops to engage your community.

 “Learn about the tool,” she says.
 “Then find your crowd on social media and communicate and engage with them before you even think about launching a campaign.
 You are not ready until you have an engaged following online—and off.”

-The first step in becoming a crowdfunder is getting your footing.
-It will be invaluable to your crowdfunding success to understand how to use crowdfunding as a lucrative tool before launching a campaign.
+The first step in crowdfunding is getting your footing.
+It is key to understand how to use crowdfunding as a lucrative tool before launching a campaign.

 Your campaign’s visual content and story description should be deliberate and captivating.
-This serves as a first impression for most of your donors so you want to appear professional, which means staying clear of stock images, blurry photos and clip art.
-Effective use of powerful visuals can boost donor retention so try to utilize high-resolution photos and videos, and make sure to set up your photos or video with good lighting and appropriate angles.
-Your story description should evoke emotion and passion in potential donors who will feel compelled to donate to your cause.
+This serves as a first impression for most of your donors so you want to appear professional.
+This means staying clear of stock images, blurry photos, and clip art.
+Effective use of visuals can boost donor retention so try to utilize high quality photos and videos.
+Set up your photos or video with good lighting and appropriate angles.
+Your campaign description should evoke emotion and passion in potential donors who will feel compelled to donate to your cause.

 Boekell Family Adoption, YouCaring fundraiser

-There are countless ways to take advantage of the interconnected nature of the Internet.
-Before you launch a campaign you should seek out your crowd and start connecting with people interested in areas similar to your cause.
-With social platforms like Facebook, Twitter and Instagram, sharing campaigns is simple and fast.
-But there are ways to ensure that your posts are garnering traffic to help grow your online community, like creating a personal hashtag, writing a blog to accommodate your campaign, adding high-resolution visuals and asking friends and family to share your campaign.
-Don’t stop with just your network; reach out to local news, popular bloggers or columnists via Twitter or LinkedIn and pitch your story.
-They may cover your cause in their newspaper, blog or even on their news report, which can only add to your online community.
+Before you launch a campaign you should seek out your community and start connecting with people interested in areas similar to your cause.
+With social platforms like Facebook or Twitter, sharing campaigns is simple and fast.
+But there are ways to ensure that your posts are garnering traffic to help grow your online community.
+For example creating a personal hashtag and custom URL, writing a blog to accommodate your campaign, adding high-resolution visuals, and asking friends and family to share your campaign.
+Don’t stop with just your network.
+Reach out to local news, popular bloggers or columnists via Twitter or LinkedIn and pitch your story.
+They may cover your cause in their newspaper, blog or even on their news report.

 One crucial aspect of any online campaign is offline fundraising efforts.
-Organizing a fundraiser event to complement your campaign will not only boost your donations but will also help rally a community around your cause by bringing people together.
-There are a multitude of fundraising events that can cater to your cause—whether you’re raising funds for your sports team or your community, events like benefit concerts, golf tournaments, silent auctions and community barbeques can serve as an enhancement to your online efforts.
+Organizing a fundraising event to complement your campaign will not only boost your donations but will also help rally a community around your cause.
+There are many fundraising events ideas that can cater to your cause—whether you’re raising funds for your sports team or your community, fundraising events, can serve as an enhancement to your online efforts.

-Consider offering donor appreciation perks like handmade trinkets or art for donations of a certain amount and recognize contributions.
-Always write thank-you letters or emails, consider catching up with a phone call or hosting a video chat with donors, and post thank-you updates as your campaign really gains momentum.
+Consider offering donor appreciation perks like handmade trinkets or art for donations.
+Always write thank-you letters or emails, consider catching up with a phone call or hosting a video chat with donors.
+And post thank-you updates as your campaign really gains momentum.

-It is important to stay connected with your donors throughout the process of your campaign, but pay attention to quantity versus quality.
+It is important to stay connected with your donors throughout the process of your campaign with updates.
+Pay attention to quantity versus quality.
 It is more valuable to update your donors with good information weekly than to update them daily with frivolous information.
-You don’t want to bore or annoy your donors, but you do want to demonstrate that their donations are having visible positive effects for your cause.
+You don’t want to bore or annoy your donors.
+But you do want to show that their donations are having visible positive effects for your cause.
 Updates may include meeting certain fund goals, progress of an event or of the beneficiary, any media coverage and big milestones of the campaign.

 The crowdfunding model has made fundraising more about the people than the finances by changing the way we give.
-With large amounts of individuals making donations—however small or large—to campaigns, the collective pool of contributions as a whole becomes quite significant.
+With large amounts of individuals making donations—small or large—to campaigns, the collective pool of contributions becomes significant.